imgag/megSAP/doc/dna_multi_sample.md

 * `out_folder` -  Output folder.
 * `system` - The processing system configuration INI file (see next section).

+### Tools used in this analysis pipeline

+Mapping is not part of this pipline - it has to be perfomed beforehand using the single-sample pipeline.
+The tools used for variant calling and annotation are the same as for the [single-sample pipeline](dna_single_sample.md).

 ### Output

 After the analysis, these files are created in the output folder: